Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-“It’s a simple dashboard that shows you your keyword positions, average keyword position changes over time, and how those positions are influencing traffic—as well as how your link building efforts are influencing both.”
+“It’s a simple dashboard app that shows you your keyword positions, average keyword position changes over time, and how those positions are influencing traffic—as well as how your link building efforts are influencing both.”

-“You can track your keywords, traffic, and links all in one dashboard.
+“You can track your keywords, traffic, and links all in one digital dashboard.
 This makes it very easy to see what part of your SEO campaign is most successful.
 It also shows you ranking changes for keywords over time.”

 “For me, its friendly UI makes it easy to analyze data and draw conclusions.”

 “The number-one tool we use for keyword rank tracking is Nightwatch.io,” says Andrew Jacobson of 9thCO.

 “It allows our team to track not only the overall and individual performance of keyword rankings for our clients, but we can also break down the tracking by geography so we can see exactly how a keyword is performing in specifically targeted cities or regions.”

 “The best ranking tool I work with is Rank Ranger,” says Liraz Postan of LP Marketing Services.
 “It allows me to check my daily rankings and also see detailed information on above-the-fold and below-the-fold rankings, which helps me optimize my organic CTRs.”